stephank/docker-archlinux/README.md

 ## Building the images

 Currently, an `x86_64` host with binfmt setup for QEMU userland emulation is required to build the images.
+In addition, the Docker host and client must share the filesystem for the source directory containing the build scripts.

+Note that building images launches a container with CAP_SYS_ADMIN, in order to mount aufs layers.

 Build all variants of the image for a specific architecture with: